jocarsa/jocarsa-seashell/README.md

 </select>
 ```

-The library automatically enhances all `<select>` elements on the page once the DOM is fully loaded.
+The library will transform the `<select>` into a styled, interactive dropdown with a searchable interface.

 ---

 ## Example

+Here is a basic example of how to use **jocarsa|seashell**:

 ```html
 <!DOCTYPE html>